-All hail the red, white, and blue with this Star-Spangled Skillet Berry Cobbler with Lemony Biscuit Topping.
+All hail the red, white, and blue with this Star-Spangled Skillet Berry Cobbler with Lemony Biscuit Topping!
+July Fourth is just a week away and this dessert is perfect for capping off the celebration.
 Bubbling, syrupy juices of strawberries, blackberries and blueberries swirled with melting vanilla ice cream is what summer is all about.
-Memorial Day Weekend is the unofficial beginning of summer and I’m happy to say the temperature and forecast here in NJ totally feels like it.?

 This recipe is written to keep the kitchen cool and the heat outside.
 So, grab your cast iron skillet and fire up the grill.
 No cast iron in the house?
 No problem.
 A large aluminum pan will do the trick, too.
 And, if weather isn’t cooperating, and you’d rather bake the cobbler in the oven, directions are provided in the recipe for that as well.

-Berry season is kicking into full gear and cobblers are a delicious way to showcase your favorite combination of sweet summer fruit.
+Berry season is in full gear and cobblers are a delicious way to showcase your favorite combination of sweet summer fruit.
 To keep things simple I used about a pound each of strawberries, blackberries and blueberries.

 A quick mix of sugar, cornstarch, dashes of cinnamon and salt, and a splash of lemon juice make the berries happy and help the juices thicken when cooking.

 How to Make the Lemony Biscuit Topping

 There’s just something about when flaky, tender biscuits meet warm, sweet, softened fruit.
 It’s another of those culinary marriages made in heaven.
 This light, spongy dough is a breeze to make using a food processor.
 Lemon zest brightens the biscuits’ flavor for a little extra flare.